Bloom-host/BloomDocs/README.md

 ### Option #1:

-You can write an article in a format you prefer and create a support ticket in our [Discord server](https://discord.gg/bloom), and it will be converted over for you.
-Note that documents in Markdown are preferred, however, Microsoft Word and Google Docs files can be accepted, and they can be uploaded to the documentation.

----

-### Option #2 (Advanced):

 You can also contribute to the docs directly by doing the following:

 This method makes it easier to import the document(s) and to make sure that the formatting is correct and to make it